MooNiZZ/MechanicallyChallenged/Godot/GDScript/Tani/README.md

 ## License

-This project is licensed under the MIT License - see the License file in the root directory of the repository for details.
+This project is licensed under the MIT License - see the [License](LICENSE.md) file for more details.